Hālau Hekili

 Hawaii's first Middle College educational experience:

-Hālau Hekili is Hawaiʻi’s first middle college program and will be housed on both the Windward Community College and the Kailua High campuses.
-Students will be actively involved in the Kailua High School community while also experiencing the benefits of learning on a college campus.
+Hālau Hekili is Hawaiʻi’s first middle college program where students attend classes on both the Windward Community College and Kailua High campuses.
+Students are able to be actively involved in the Kailua High School community while also experiencing the benefits of learning and taking college classes on an actual college campus.

 Hawaiian Knowledge and Innovation Certification:

-The curriculum will be designed around the WCC Hawaiian Knowledge Innovation (HIKI) certification, which is a set of college courses from the Computer Science, Business, and Hawaiian History Departments.
-Throughout their four years, students will complete all DOE high school graduation requirements while taking dual credit courses.
-They may also have the opportunity to graduate with an associate’s degree.
+The curriculum is designed around the WCC Hawaiian Knowledge Innovation (HIKI) certification, which gives students an introductory grounding in Hawaiian traditional technologies as well as contemporary digital technologies and entrepreneurship.
+Throughout their four years, students complete all DOE high school graduation requirements while taking early college credit courses embedded in this certification.
+They also have the opportunity to graduate with an associate’s degree.

 The Community is our Kula!: